 The itinerary in the preliminary document booklet will inform you of the number of Formal evenings to expect during your voyage.
 As a rule of thumb, Formal evenings are scheduled as follows:

-(Note: Extended Explorations, Holiday voyages and crossings may be scheduled differently.)
+(Note: World Cruises, Grand Voyages, Holiday voyages and Crossings may be scheduled differently.)

 Some of our more adventurous destinations like Alaska and Antarctica voyages have additional special packing requirements.

-Outside smoking of cigarettes is permitted in designated areas of Seabourn Odyssey, Seabourn Sojourn, Seabourn Quest, Seabourn Encore and Seabourn Ovation:
+Outside smoking of cigarettes is permitted in designated areas of Seabourn Sojourn, Seabourn Quest, Seabourn Encore, and Seabourn Ovation:

 Seabourn only permits service animals on board, defined as those animals that are individually trained to provide assistance to an individual with a disability.
 We do not permit our guests to bring pets, therapy/companion animals, and other animals that do not meet the definition of service animals.
 If you have any questions about whether the animal you wish to bring on board is, in fact, a service animal, you may contact Guest Accessibility.